-The Fund has elected to be treated as a regulated investment company (a "RIC") for federal income tax purposes and intends to maintain its RIC status each year.
+The Fund has elected to be treated as a RIC for federal income tax purposes and intends to maintain its RIC status each year.
 As a RIC, the Fund will generally not be subject to federal corporate income tax, provided that it distributes out all, or virtually all, of its net taxable income and gains each year.

 The Investment Funds may be subject to taxes, including withholding taxes, attributable to investments of the Investment Funds.
 U.S. investors in the Fund are generally not expected to be entitled to a foreign tax credit with respect to any of those taxes.
-The Fund may also invest, either directly or indirectly through Subsidiaries (defined below), in private Investment Funds treated as partnerships for U.S. tax purposes.
-See '"TAXES."
+See "TAXES."